mixxxdj/manual/source/chapters/configuration.rst

 **External Mixer Mode**
   In this mode, Mixxx outputs the audio from each deck to a separate soundcard output.
 This allows you to route the deck outputs through a hardware mixer.
-  Similarly, to enable external mixer mode, simply select a valid audio output for the :guilabel:`Deck` outputs in :menuselection:`Preferences --> Sound Hardware --> Output`.
+  To enable external mixer mode, select a valid audio output for the :guilabel:`Deck` outputs in :menuselection:`Preferences --> Sound Hardware --> Output`.